Chibale Zambia: spirit possession

 Exchange relation

 The three possession types (musango wa kuwilwa) differ not only in the specialism they guide or practise.
-They differ in the form of organisation, melody shape, language, subjects of song texts, tonal material, drum patterns, styles of dancing, attire and attributes, number and type of life rules, and type and origin of the possessing spirits.
+They differ in their form of organisation, melody shape, language, subjects of song texts, tonal material, drum patterns, styles of dancing, attire and attributes, number and type of life rules, and type and origin of the possessing spirits.

 In the differences that the general public in Chibale made between the various types of possession music and dance play a minor role.